nickchase/k0s/docs/runtime.md

   nvidia/gpu-operator
 ```

-With this Helm chart values, NVIDIA GPU operator will deploy both driver and toolkit to the GPU nodes and additionally will configure containerd with NVIDIA specific runtime.
+With these Helm chart values, the NVIDIA GPU operator deploys both the driver and toolkit to the GPU nodes and additionally configures containerd with the NVIDIA specific runtime.

-**Note** Detailed instruction on how to deploy NVIDIA GPU operator on your k0s cluster is available [here](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html).
+**Note** Detailed instructions on how to deploy the NVIDIA GPU operator on your k0s cluster are available [from Nvidia](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html).

 ## Using custom CRI runtimes

 **Warning**: You can use your own CRI runtime with k0s (for example, `docker`).
 However, k0s will not start or manage the runtime, and configuration is solely your responsibility.

-Use the option `--cri-socket` to run a k0s worker with a custom CRI runtime. the option takes input in the form of `<type>:<url>` (the only supported type is `remote`).
+Use the option `--cri-socket` to run a k0s worker with a custom CRI runtime.
+The option takes input in the form of `<type>:<url>`, where <type> must be `remote`).

 ### Using Docker as the container runtime